ANSSI-FR/AD-control-paths/README.md

 ## 6. QUERY THE GRAPH DATABASE

 The `Query/Query.ps1` script is used to query the created Neo4j database.
+Use the -neo4jPort parameter if Start-ADCPInstance binded to something else than the default 7474/TCP (see console).

 ### Basic query to get a graph and paths of all nodes able to take control of the "Domain Admins" group:
 ```